Zeno's paradoxes: Hermann Weyl

 Another proposed solution is to question one of the assumptions Zeno used in his paradoxes (particularly the Dichotomy), which is that between any two different points in space (or time), there is always another point.
 Without this assumption there are only a finite number of distances between two points, hence there is no infinite sequence of movements, and the paradox is resolved.
 According to Hermann Weyl, the assumption that space is made of finite and discrete units is subject to a further problem, given by the "tile argument" or "distance function problem".
 According to this, the length of the hypotenuse of a right angled triangle in discretized space is always equal to the sum of the length of the two sides, in contradiction to geometry.
 Jean Paul Van Bendegem has argued that the Tile Argument can be resolved, and that discretization can therefore remove the paradox.

 Applications

 Quantum Zeno effect

-In 1977, physicists E. C. George Sudarshan and B. Misra discovered that the dynamical evolution (motion) of a quantum system can be hindered (or even inhibited) through observation of the system.
+In 1977, physicists E. C. George Sudarshan and B. Misra discovered that the dynamical evolution (transitions between discrete states) of a quantum system can be inhibited through measurement of the system.
 This effect is usually called the quantum Zeno effect as it is strongly reminiscent of Zeno's arrow paradox.
 This effect was first theorized in 1958.